Politicians flock to Capitol to qualify for election

 “What I'm here today to do is to tell you that we're in a fight in Georgia,” he said.
 “Right now, on the national level, you can see that the other side is talking about radical changes to the very fabric of what our founders created here in America.”

-Despite his cancer diagnosis, U.S. Rep. John Lewis filed his qualifying paperwork out Monday at the Capitol.
-Lewis spent Sunday in Selma, Alabama for the reenactment of ‘Bloody Sunday.’
+Despite his cancer diagnosis, U.S. Rep. John Lewis filed his qualifying paperwork Monday at the Capitol.
+Lewis spent Sunday in Selma, Ala., for the reenactment of "Bloody Sunday."
 The event, he said, inspired him “more than ever" to run.

 “I never considered not running,” he said.
 “I am getting better, I am feeling good.
 Feel stronger and stronger.”